wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
+= 2.0.3 =
+* Added Font Size option for the name and description

 = 2.0.2 =
 * fixed show latest posts for shortcodes
 * added show latest posts from specific category in shortcode [starbox lpc="category id"] or [starbox lpc="category name"]